Download the Year 6 welcome meeting presentation

 In RE they will be studying Judaism, linking this work with our World War II topic.
 This will take place throughout the Autumn term and will include a visit to a local synagogue to further the children’s understanding of the Jewish faith and practices.

 English and Maths homework will both be set on Wednesdays and should be completed by Monday.
 English and Maths homework will start next week and will first be set on Wednesday 12th September.
 A letter will be sent home with mathletics login details and Treasure House (our new English homework website) instructions.

 Children will also be given a list of spellings in their reading records each week.
 They should practise spelling these words at home using a range of strategies (as shown in the Reading Records).
 They will then be tested on these spellings through dictations in class.
-Please note that this will replace the spelling journals which have been sent home in previous years.

 Healthy Eating at Playtime